 Lastly, Ga.
 Code Ann. § 19-7-5(b)(10)(J) defines "sexual abuse" as "a person's employing, using, persuading, inducing, enticing, or coercing any minor who is not such person's spouse to engage in any act which involves . . . [a]ny act described by subsection (c) of Code Section 16-5-46 [Trafficking of persons for labor or sexual servitude]."

-Policy Goal 2.11

-State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+Policy Goal 2.11 State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.